jeancharles-roger/SportTimerAndroid/README.md

 [![Build Status](https://travis-ci.org/jeancharles-roger/SportTimerAndroid.svg?branch=Alpha)](https://travis-ci.org/jeancharles-roger/SportTimerAndroid)

 SportTimer is an Android Application that allows to construct timers for a sport routines.
+You can configure multiple timers and for each multiple durations for active vs. calm periods.
+At the end of each duration a sound will play to indicate the change of duration.

+SportTimer is available in English and French.

 This application is open source under the MIT license.

-## Donwload
+## Download

 The application isn´t accessible from the PlayStore.
 You can download it from the GitHub [Release page](https://github.com/jeancharles-roger/SportTimerAndroid/releases).

 ## Security concerns

-Each release is constructed using [Travis-ci](https://travis-ci.org) and automatically deployed to GitHub release without any human intervention.
+Each release is constructed using [Travis-ci](https://travis-ci.org) and automatically deployed as a GitHub release without any human intervention.
 It ensures that no malicious code is added during the build process.
 Directly from the source to your phone :).

+You can check the builds for each release [here](https://travis-ci.org/jeancharles-roger/SportTimerAndroid/branches) on Travis-ci.

 ## Icon